tgstation/tgstation/code/game/gamemodes/dynamic/readme.md

 	"Station": {
 		/* Special threat reductions for dangerous station traits.
 Traits are selected before dynamic, so traits will always  */ /* reduce threat even if there's no threat for it available.
-Only "threat" can be modified */ }
+Only "cost" can be modified */ }
 }
 ```